chami98/weather-app/README.md

 # Simple ReactJS Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is developed with ReactJS and [Weatherapi](https://www.weatherapi.com/).

 ## Available Scripts